May 19, 2020

 - For example, if we know there is a bomb inside a beautiful object, we would try to get far away from it, even though it looks appealing.

-- An example that I often give is a fish biting a worm on a hook.
+- An example I often give is a fish biting a worm on a hook.
 The fish cannot see the hidden hook or the fisherman holding the pole that is attached to the hook with a string.
 But we can see all that and we know what will happen to the fish if it bites that tasty bait.

 - Have you seen ants getting stuck in spilled honey?
 They start drinking it and get stuck.
 They don’t see the “hidden danger” in a pool of tasty honey either.